rdeabreu/calico-aks-hands-on/README.md

 export CC_TOKEN=<TOKEN>
 ```

-Then you can scan your own images for this part of the exercise, however we will be demonstrating how to accomplish this with three images for the application we just rolled out (you must have the docker daemon running on the system where you run the following commands):
+Then you can scan your own images for this part of the exercise, however we will be demonstrating how to accomplish this with three images for the application we just rolled out:

+> You must have the docker daemon running on the system where you run the following commands

 ```
 docker pull calico/yaobank-database:certification